NVIDIA/NeMo-Aligner/docs/user-guide/DRaFTP.rst

 DRaFT+ Training
 ###############

-To launch reward model training, you must have a checkpoints for UNet and VAE of a trained Stable Diffusion model and a checkpoint for the Reward Model.
+To launch reward model training, you must have checkpoints for `UNet <https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/unet>`__ and
+`VAE <https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/vae>`__ of a trained Stable Diffusion model and a checkpoint for the Reward Model.

 .. tab-set::